maheshp2002/pet-zone/README.md

-# Pet Marketplace App
+# ClawLink
 ## Overview
-The Pet Marketplace App is a platform where users can buy, sell, and adopt pets.
+The ClawLink App is a platform where users can buy, sell, and adopt pets.
 The app connects pet lovers with sellers, breeders, and shelters, providing a seamless experience for finding the perfect pet.

 ## Features
 Browse Pets: View a wide variety of pets available for sale or adoption.